Tips for the traveling hunter

 Camouflage can be tailored for the terrain and conditions you hunt – northern boreal forest, prairie grassland, snow, etc. If you are hunting from a tree stand or ground blind, consider over-boots and over-mitts for added warmth.
 Finally, ensure all clothing is quiet (soft material).
 Your outfitter will be able to provide you with specific recommendations to match the time and locale of your hunt.

 Alberta is known for having warm, dry summers, and cold winters with heavy and frequent snowfall.
 Fall hunting seasons, however, can have extremely varied weather conditions.
-During the early archery seasons, often starting in late August and running through September, average temperatures hover between 50 and 55 degrees Fahrenheit.
-In October, average temperatures drop to about 35 to 45 degrees.
-November average temperatures are below freezing, at 14 to 32 degrees.
-December and January see some of the coldest temperatures, regularly dipping to well below zero.
-However, the Chinook winds in the south have seen winter temperatures rise above 70 degrees for short periods of time!
-For spring bear seasons, hunters can expect mild temperatures, averaging around 30 to 50 degrees.
+During the early archery seasons, starting in late August and running through September, average temperatures hover between 50 and 55 F. In October, average temperatures drop to about 35 to 45 F. November average temperatures are below freezing, at 14 to 32 F. December and January see some of the coldest temperatures, regularly dipping to well below zero.
+However, the Chinook winds in the south have seen winter temperatures rise above 70 F for short periods of time!
+For spring bear seasons, hunters can expect mild temperatures, averaging around 30 to 50 F. More information on seasonal average temperatures in Alberta is available on the Travel Alberta website.

 Alberta is on Mountain Standard Time and observes daylight saving time.